 Hydrologic Consequence (2017) is a series of cyanotype prints made in collaboration with ecology faculty Catharine White.
 Each print is made by exposing cyanotype on absorbent filter paper used in collecting ecology samples, such as separating algae from snow.

 Lighter Than the Water in the Ocean is a series of cyanotype prints.
 In collaboration with the Isotope Geochemistry Research Team, each print was exposed using a snow sample collected on an expedition to a remote section of the Icefield.
 Taken together, the samples span the last year's worth of weather.

-Led field sketching exercises as a strategy for recording scientific research and documenting experience.
+Field sketching exercises cultivated strategies for recording scientific research and documenting experience.
 Field sketching sessions took place across the Icefield throughout the summer, and ranged from lessons on perspective, to contour drawing, scientific illustration, note-taking, and shading.
-Many sessions were led in collaboration with fellow artists Annika Ord and Kristin Link.
+Many sessions were led in collaboration with fellow artists Annika Ord, Drew Higgins, and Kristin Link.